Library of Congress Living Legend

-A Library of Congress Living Legend was someone recognized by the Library of Congress for creative contributions to American life.
-Those honored include artists, writers, activists, film makers, physicians, entertainers, sports figures, and public servants.
+Library of Congress Living Legend was a designation bestowed by the United States Library of Congress to recognize creative contributions to American life.
+People were honored in specific categories that included "leaders and statesmen", "activists and reformers", "scientists and inventors", "writers and artists", "musicians and composers", "industrialists and entrepreneurs", and "athletes and entertainers".
+The program began in 2000.
 Librarian of Congress Carla Hayden retired the program in 2018.